 I love NBA basketball!
-This March I am heading to Grind City to team up up with the NBA’s Memphis Grizzlies as part of the team’s new Keynote Speaker Series.
+This March I am heading to Grind City to team up with the NBA’s Memphis Grizzlies as part of the team’s new Keynote Speaker Series.

 The 3-part series includes an afternoon of professional development followed by a Grizzlies game.
 The speakers in the lineup include Donald Miller and Lewis Howes.
 I’m wrapping up the series in March and tickets are still available.

 While discussing the Grizzlies new initiative with David Ridenhour, head of ticket sales, he explained that, like customers across many industries, NBA fans are looking for an improved experience.
 In the NBA that often means more access: “They want to go behind the scenes,” he says, “so we’re trying to provide new, cool experiences for our fans, above and beyond attending the game.”

 Customer experience is increasingly where business will be won or lost and the Memphis Grizzlies are responding in an effort to turn customers into brand evangelists.
 Here are a few examples of how the Grizzlies are stepping up to deliver customers more than just a great basketball product.

 Giving fans a new level of access to the team

 The Grizzlies recently started an in-house media company, Grind City Media, to give fans behind-the-scenes access to what’s going on with the team.
 They hired Mike Wallace, a beat writer formely at ESPN, reporter Alexis Morgan, and sports radio personality Chris Vernon.
 “We’re not just covering the Xs and Os.
 We’re showing the personality of the players, and we’re producing content not just about the Grizzlies, but about Memphis in general,” David says.

 “We’ve had a lot of positive response so far.
 At first a lot of local media was critical, but our fan base has responded very well to it.
 They like the behind-the-scenes access and getting to know players a little better.”